Why Study Swedish?

 Through IAP, UW-Madison provides opportunities for undergraduate students to study abroad in Umeå, Sweden, on either the semester or the year-long program.
 Students live in dormitories and take classes taught in English and Swedish at Umeå Universitet.
 Courses taken during exchange programs are valid towards the major requirements.
 Students retain their residency status and are eligible for financial aid.

-In the summer of 2017, there will be a 3-week study abroad course taught by Scott Mellor in Stockholm, Sweden.
-Scholarships are available.
+In the summer of 2017, there was a 3-week study abroad course taught by Scott Mellor in Stockholm, Sweden.
+Scholarships were also available.
 For more information contact: firstname.lastname@example.org